18F/hub/pages/docsprint/guides/participation.md

 # Doc Sprint Participation Guide

-Taking our documentation to the next level is critical for scaling 18F.
-Here are some helpful materials and resources for participating in a doc sprint.
+A well-organized doc sprint is designed to improve team documentation quickly and efficiently.
+Making sure 18F's documentation is accessible and comprehensive is critical for scaling what we do.
+Here are some helpful materials and resources for participating in an upcoming doc sprint.

 ## <a name="todo"></a>Event Specific To-Do Lists